PKaragyaurova/JavaScript/README.md

 - car-dealer is an application where you can create sell offers for cars.
-It will calculate you the profit you have made so far.
+It will calculate the profit you have made so far.
   DOM manipulations used